 Inventory management has long been considered a critical component of a wellmanaged school nutrition program.
-According to a U.S. Department of Agriculture practices.
+According to a U.S. Department of Agriculture (USDA) cost study, 46% of school nutrition program revenue is spent on food.
+Controlling this prime cost has been the focus of classic inventory management practices.
 More recently, food safety and security issues have added a need for traceability or the ability for schools to track food products back to their source and track forward to the consumption or disposal of the product.